TheJod/TheJod/README.md

 - 👋 Hi.
 My name is Jod.
-- I am blessed to have worked in Quality Assurance field in Back End area of an ever-growing tech company in South East Asia.
+- :star: I am blessed to have worked in Quality Assurance field in Back End area of an ever-growing tech company in South East Asia.
 - 🌱 I’m having fun learning Scala, Python, Bash, React

 <!---